LinkedIn Pinpoint #658 Answer — February 17, 2026

 |---|---|---|

-| Oyster | Oyster mushroom | An edible fungus with a fan-like cap, resembling an oyster shell. |
+| Oyster | Oyster mushroom | A common edible fungus, fan-shaped. |

-| Enoki | Enoki mushroom | A long, thin, white mushroom, often used in Asian dishes. |
+| Enoki | Enoki mushroom | Long, thin, white mushroom, popular in Asian food. |

-| White button | White button mushroom | The most common type of edible mushroom, mild in flavor. |
+| White button | White button mushroom | The most common and versatile edible mushroom. |

-| Portobello | Portobello mushroom | A large, mature cremini mushroom, often grilled or stuffed. |
+| Portobello | Portobello mushroom | Large, dark, meaty mushroom, often grilled. |

 💡 Lessons Learned From Pinpoint 658